Category Archive : counsellor Shivani Misri Sadhoo

 Causes and Consequence

-Majorly some of the reasons for relationship troubles between partners are money, lack of commitment, communication, addiction, and at worst cases abuses.
+Majorly some of the reasons for relationship troubles between partners are money, lack of commitment, and communication issues.

 Willing Couples Can Solve Their Disputes Easily